dariopellegrini/StorageDone-iOS/README.md

 liveQuery.cancel()
 ```

-Using RxSwift just dispose the disposable (or alternatively add it to a dispose bag).
+Using RxSwift just dispose the disposable or alternatively add it to a dispose bag.
 ```swift
 disposable.dispose()